jundalisay/spblist/content/en/research/poincare/science/chapter-02c.md

 ## Measurable Magnitude

-So far we have not spoken of the measure of magnitudes; we can tell if any one ofscience and hypothesis
+So far we have not spoken of the measure of magnitudes; we can tell if any one of

 them is greater than any other, but we cannot say that it is two or three times as large.